Our impact and lessons learned

 Third, we aim to support efforts to identify and quantify the externalities companies contribute to society.
 An externality can be a positive or a negative.
 For example, a company that raises its wages above the level requiring government assistance contributes a positive externality to society because it reduces taxpayer burden.
 A company that discriminates against employees contributes a negative externality because such discrimination can increase workplace injuries and healthcare costs.
 Another example of an externality is the damage caused by pollutants, the cost of which often falls to governments and taxpayers.
 Companies might knowingly or unknowingly contribute externalities to society.
 We believe investors, elected officials, policymakers, society, and the companies themselves all benefit when a company’s costs and benefits to employees, taxpayers, and the planet are well understood.

 Finally, we want to encourage more asset owners to commit capital to impact investing.
-While we’re still new players in the section, our results have inspired us to not only keep investing but to continue to learn as we go—and share what we learn—to motivate others and invite their collaboration as impact investing grows.
+While we’re still new players in the sector, our results have inspired us not only to keep investing but to continue to learn as we go—and share what we learn—to motivate others and invite their collaboration as impact investing grows.